 Flowers sometimes contain medicinal properties.
 Besides adding beauty to your garden, flowers make tasty herbal medicines.
 Lavender offers relaxation and aromatherapy.
 Purchase lavender plants for growing; as the seeds are difficult and slow to produce mature plants.
 Johnny Jump-ups provide long-lasting color.
 These little beauties can be also be made into toners that soothe the skin.

 Medicinal Herbs to Grow in a Children’s Garden

 Chamomile soothes belly aches and promotes relaxation.
 German chamomile is an easy annual to grow in a child’s flower garden.
 Children love to grow and pick the flowers, and then make the tea that Peter Rabbit drank.

-Another bright orange flower which is excellent for skin care and stopping the growth of viruses and bacteria is the cheery calendula.
+Another bright orange flower that is excellent for skincare and stopping the growth of viruses and bacteria is the cheery calendula.
 Calendula can be made into a healing balm for diaper rash and chapped skin.
 Tall, airy dill is another great herb for a child’s garden.
 It soothes colic and attracts butterflies.